What do you do if someone steals your domain name

 How to resolve domain name disputes

-Domain name disputes could be complicated to resolve.
-The other side might be highly passionate about their claim to your domain name, or they might simply be fraudsters from another country.
-Either way, if this is the first time that you need to handle a domain name dispute, or to have it resolved, you should consider obtaining professional legal advice.
+Domain name disputes can be difficult to sort out.
+The other side may feel very strongly about their claim to your domain name, or they may simply be fraudsters based in another country.
+If this is your first time dealing with a domain name dispute, you should think about getting professional legal advice.